 For some beardsmen, it’s what literally snowballs the flaking problem in the first place.

-Sometimes a simple shampoo and condition is all your beards genuinely wants on a regular biases.
+Sometimes a simple shampoo and condition is all your beard wants on a regular basis.

 I put this guide together to show you that the same approach doesn’t always work for every man.